 To make the lemon glaze, just whisk the ingredients together in a bowl.
 You can add more lemon juice if you prefer it tangier, and more cream or milk to get a thinner glaze.

-This simple lemon glaze gives the loaf a bit of extra sweetness and an extra hit of tanginess.
+This easy lemon glaze gives the loaf a bit of extra sweetness and an extra hit of tanginess.
 Instead of topping the entire bread with the glaze (as shown in the pictures) you can simply use a fork or whisk to drizzle the lemon glaze on parts of the loaf.

 Enjoy!